What is a Good Internet Upload Speed for Live Streaming?

 To circle back, your internet speed should be double your intended bandwidth usage.
 How much bandwidth you require can be calculated in one of two ways.
 If you’re doing multi-bitrate streaming, it will be the sum of the bitrates of each rendition you’re streaming in.
 If you’re only streaming at a single bit rate, there’s your final number.

-From a technical standpoint, internet speed requirements directly depend on bandwidth needs.
+From a technical standpoint, streaming speed requirements directly depend on bandwidth needs.
 Bandwidth usage depends on bitrate settings and video resolution.
 The number of viewers you’re streaming to and for how long you’re streaming are also important factors in determining what upload speed you need for streaming.

-You can plug this information into a bandwidth calculator and double that number to find your minimum internet speed for streaming.
+You can plug this information into a bandwidth calculator and double that number to find your minimum upload speed for streaming.
 Let’s go through some specific internet speed requirements and set up suggestions for different streaming use cases.

 • 1080p resolution stream @ 5.5 Mbps